oktadev/okta-blog/_source/_posts/2022-08-15-spring-boot-crud-update.md

 VUE_APP_SERVER_URI=http://localhost:9000
 ```

 It's important to note that putting values like this in a `.env` file in a client application does not make then secure.
 It helps by keeping them out of a repository.
-However, they are still public in the sense that they are necessarily visible in the Javascript code sent to the browser.
+However, they are still public in the sense that they are necessarily visible in the JavaScript code sent to the browser.
 In this use case, it's more of a configuration and organizational tool than a security tool.

 Replace `App.vue` with the following.